message/iata/LU.md

 - military personnel;
 - merchant seamen;
 - passengers with a certificate issued by the Passport, Visa and Legalization Office (BPVL).
-2. Until 15 May 2021, passengers must have a negative result of a test that detects SARS-CoV-2 nucleic acid or a COVID-19 rapid antigen test, issued at most 72 hours before departure from the first embarkation point.
+2. Until 30 June 2021, passengers must have a negative result of a test that detects SARS-CoV-2 nucleic acid or a COVID-19 rapid antigen test, issued at most 72 hours before departure from the first embarkation point.
 The test result must be in English, French, German, Italian, Luxembourgish, Portuguese or Spanish.
 A certified translation to English, French, German or Luxembourgish is accepted.
 - This does not apply to:
 - passengers younger than 6 years;
 - passengers returning to Luxembourg within 72 hours if they stayed in Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;